GSI-HPC/cvmfs-chef-cookbook/README.md

 Usage
 -----

+CVMFS contains client-side software to mount a CVMFS “repository” as well as a web-server component to deliver files.
+A basic manual deployment and configuration with a repository server and a single client is described in [documents/manual.markdown][3].

-Read the “[Manual Deployment][3]” guide for a very simple example.
-Deployment and configuration of CVMFS servers is described in the [Server Guide][4].
-Mount CVMFS repositories on client nodes as explained in the [Client Guide][5].
+Build CVMFS Debian packages with the [cvmfs-install](files/default/cvmfs-install) script, and upload the deb-files to a local package repository.
+Deployment and configuration of a CVMFS server is described in [documents/server.markdown][4].
+Mount CVMFS repositories on client nodes as explained in [documents.client.markdown][5].

+The recipe `cernvm-fs::remote` helps to keep software build systems in sync with the corresponding CVMFS server publishing this software (read [documents/remote.markdown][6].

 License
 -------

-Author: Victor Penso (v.penso@gsi.de)
+Author: Victor Penso

 Copyright 2013, GSI, HPC Department